Meet the Board

 Ed Ober, President grew up in Tucson, Arizona, and graduated from the University of Arizona in 1975 with degrees in English Literature and Writing and Hebraic Studies, and in 1979 with his law degree.
 He retired in 2019 after practicing law for forty years.
 Ed is married to Gail Ober and they have two daughters, Sara and Rachel.
 They are founding members of Congregation Or Tzion.
 While practicing law, Ed was on the Boards of the Arizona Center for Law in the Public Interest and the Arizona Center for Disability Law, serving four years as the President of that Board.
 He was also a member of the Beth El Congregation Board of Directors for several years.
 Presently, Ed is the Vice Chair of the Jewish Family & Children’s Service Governance Board, as well as President of the ASU Hillel Board of Directors.

-Carrie Aaron has lived in Phoenix since she was 6 years old and has been an active member of the Jewish community since then.
+Carrie Aaron, Capital Campaign co-chair has lived in Phoenix since she was 6 years old and has been an active member of the Jewish community since then.
 While obtaining her B.A. in Sociology from Arizona State University, she participated in Hillel occasionally.
 Carrie is ABD in Sociology from New York University and met her husband Morrie while living in New York.
 After moving back to the Phoenix area, Carrie taught criminology at ASU and other local community colleges before having 3 beautiful children.
 While working full-time in the home, Carrie supported the growth of MCA Financial and served as an active volunteer leader for Phoenix Country Day School as well as other community organizations.
 Upon becoming an empty nester, she opened a high-end intimate apparel boutique focused on women’s empowerment.
-Carrie sold her store to spend more time rejoining the MCA Financial team and community boards including Women in Philanthropy at ASU and Arizona List.
+Carrie sold her store to spend more time rejoining the MCA Financial team and community boards including ASU Women and Philanthropy and Arizona List.
 She is very passionate about Jewish students receiving a warm, safe, and meaningful college experience and is eager to make a difference by joining the Hillel at ASU board.
 Carrie also sits on Hillel’s Advisory Council.

 Eva Binder earned a bachelor’s degree in Economics from Goucher College and an MBA in Finance from Temple University.
 Eva began her post-college career as a Senior Research Associate at a statistical consulting firm.
 Eva progressed into a financial role until she realized she missed the family hardware store, where she returned and became a partner.
 She led efforts that significantly expanded the hardware store, including an online shop (in the 1990s), and a weekly radio show broadcasted from the store.
 Currently, Eva consults for small to mid-size businesses as a Human Resources Consultant and a recruiter for firms across the country.
 Eva was raised to believe strongly in giving back to the community.
 Some volunteer opportunities (past and present) include being a youth group leader, Board Member, Rabbi Search Committee Co-Chair, and Sisterhood Treasurer at Kesher Israel Congregation; being a Shalom Baby Board and Chester County Event Chair for the Jewish Federation of Chester and Delaware County; being the Hospitality Co-Chair and Board Member at Congregation Or Tzion.
 Eva is married to her husband, Sam Binder, and has three sons, Andrew, Josh, & Eli.
 Two of her sons are currently undergraduate students at other PAC-12 universities where she is proud that they are involved with their local Hillels.